meltano/meltano/docs/src/_tutorials/logging.md

 ## Logging

-Logging in meltano can be controlled via standard yaml formatted [python logging dict config file](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema).
+Logging in meltano can be controlled via a standard yaml formatted [python logging dict config file](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema).

-By default, meltano will look for a `logging.yaml` file in the project root.
-However, you can override this by setting the [Environment variable](/guide/configuration#configuring-settings) `MELTANO_CLI_LOG_CONFIG` or using the `meltano` CLI option `--log-config`. e.g. `meltano --log-config=my-prod-logging.yaml ...`.
+By default, meltano will look for this in a `logging.yaml` file in the project root.
+However, you can override this by setting the [environment variable](/guide/configuration#configuring-settings) `MELTANO_CLI_LOG_CONFIG` or by using the `meltano` CLI option `--log-config`. e.g. `meltano --log-config=my-prod-logging.yaml ...`.

-The logging.yaml contains a few key sections that you should be aware of.
+A logging.yaml contains a few key sections that you should be aware of.

 - `formatters` - This section contains the formatters that are used by the handlers.
 This controls the output format of the log messages (e.g. json).
-- `handlers` - This section contains the handlers that are used by the loggers.
+- `handlers` - This section contains the handlers which are used the loggers.
 This controls the output destination of the log messages (e.g. the console).
-- `loggers` - This section allows you to explicitly control specific application/module/class/etc level loggers.
+- `loggers` - This section allows you to explicitly control specific module/class/etc named loggers.

 A few key points to note: